j-buss/jrem_me_blog_v1/content/posts/Linear_Models_with_R/Chapter_02/notes/index.md

 Based on the definitions of the three Sum of Squared values the better fit model would lead us to minimize the "Residual Sum of Squares".
 Essentially, make the "unexplained" bit the smallest.

-In order to minimize the RSS we take the derivative of equation 5 with respect to $\epsilon$ and $\beta$ and set them equal to 0 and solve.
+In order to minimize the RSS we take the derivative of equation 5 with respect to $\epsilon$ and $\beta$ (or more precisely the "hatted" versions representing our solved version of the equation) and set them equal to 0 and solve.

 $$
 \frac{\partial RSS}{\partial \hat{\epsilon}} = 0